MrAshleyOsborne/localgymclasses/README.md

-# localgymclasses
-A simple gym class booking system with weekly schedules, instructor profiles, capacity tracking, waitlists, and cancellations built with HTML, CSS, and JavaScript using localStorage for persistence

 # Local Gym Class Booking System

-This project is a web application that allows users to browse weekly gym classes, book sessions by date and time, manage cancellations, and join waitlists.
-It also includes instructor profiles, an admin panel for adding classes, and local storage persistence.
-The goal is to provide a simple but functional booking system that demonstrates core web development skills.
+A responsive web application that allows users to browse, book, and cancel gym classes.
+The system also supports waitlists, automatically promoting users when spots become available.
+Built with HTML, CSS, and JavaScript, and deployed via GitHub Pages and Heroku.

 ---

-## Table of Contents

-1. Features
-2. User Stories
-3. User Experience (UX)
-4. Design and Wireframes
-5. Technologies Used
-6. Data Model
-7. Testing
-8. Deployment
-9. Future Improvements
-10. Credits

----

 ## Features

-Users can browse weekly classes by day and see live availability with total capacity and remaining spots.
-They can book classes by selecting a specific date and time, cancel bookings, and join a waitlist if a class is full.
-The system automatically promotes waitlisted users when a spot becomes available.
-An admin panel allows new classes to be added with instructor assignment and capacity settings.
-Instructor profiles include bios, skills, and years of experience.
-The design is responsive and works on both desktop and mobile.
+- Browse weekly classes by day and see live availability with total capacity, spots left, and waitlist length.
+- Book classes by selecting a specific date and time.
+- Cancel bookings easily, with automatic waitlist promotion.
+- Instructor profiles include bios, skills, and years of experience.
+- Responsive design works on both desktop and mobile.
+- Data is stored in localStorage for persistence across sessions.

 ---